Nursing Research Since 2000

 Centers of Excellence

 During the first decade of the 21st century, the School of Nursing retained its place at the forefront of nursing research, launching two centers of excellence—Work and Health Research (2005) and Disorders of Neuroregulatory Function (2006)—and three developing centers of excellence.
-The centers strengthen the foundation for scientific inquiry in an area of scholarship by providing an environment rich in specialized expertise, with opportunities for the integration of education and practice and mentorship of new scholars.
+The centers strengthened the foundation for scientific inquiry in an area of scholarship by providing an environment rich in specialized expertise, with opportunities for the integration of education and practice and mentorship of new scholars.

 The lifeblood of any institution committed to research is the funding it is awarded to pursue a variety of inquiries.
 During the decade after 2000, the School of Nursing rose from 58th to 19th place among nursing programs receiving research funding from the National Institutes of Health’s National Institute of Nursing Research.